 Keep Your Feathered Friends Cool This Summer

-As the mercury rises, it’s important that you understand the different needs of your feathered friends.
-Heat exhaustion is a very real thing and can happen quickly within your flocks.
-Chickens have a few tricks in their arsenal to keep cool.
-They will hold their wings out from their bodies
+As the temperature rises it is important that you understand the different needs of your feathered friends.
+Heat exhaustion is a very real thing and can happen quickly within your flock.
+Continue reading to learn how your flock stays cool and what you can do to help.

 Why Cattle Need Supplements in Spring and Summer